 He married Amelia Stewart Dubois in 1902 and moved from Hockinson to Vancouver, where he lived until his death on December 18, 1967, at age 89.
 Otto and Amelia had no children.
 The couple are buried next to each other at Park Hill Cemetery in Vancouver.

 In 2010, neighbors asked that this park be named in memory of Otto in recognition of his innovative work in making his own bicycle.

-Construction of Otto Brown Neighborhood Park will be paid for using park impact fees, which are collected when new housing is built.
+Construction of Otto Brown Neighborhood Park was paid for using park impact fees, which are collected when new housing is built.